SerrpentDagger/omarch-me/README.md

 ![custom apps image](https://serpentdagger.com/assets/images/content/om-empty-menus.png)

 ## The Future
-Updates to Omarchy scripts will be vetted and merged from upstream according to the principles:
+~~Updates to Omarchy scripts will be vetted and merged from upstream according to the principles:~~ See beginning of file.

 - There will always be an open-source option available;
 - It's your computer, and you decide what will run on it.